Geometry

 @ Diophantine: Lang 60; Hindry & Silverman 00 [intro].

-> Other types of geometries: see affine, discrete geometry, Finite Geometry, finsler, non-commutative, projective, symplectic geometry.
+blue bullet Other types of geometries: see affine, combinatorial geometry, Finite Geometry, finsler, Graded, non-commutative, projective, symplectic geometry.

-* Origin: Started in Greece as the study of plane and solid figures, and came to be considered as the science of points and their relations in space; Other than the study of regular figures, until the invention of the calculus in 1665–1675, a lot of geometry was experimental.
+* Origin: It started in Greece as the study of plane and solid figures, and came to be considered as the science of points and their relations in space; Other than the study of regular figures, until Descartes introduced analytic geometry and the invention of the calculus in 1665–1675, a lot of geometry was experimental.

 * Poincaré: Held the view that geometry is a convention and cannot be tested experimentally.